How Franchises Can Use Digital Marketing to Their Advantage

 This is just what it sounds like.
 Many businesses utilize this model of digital marketing in which involves advertisers pay a fee for every time one of their ads is clicked on by a consumer.
 It’s a way to purchase visits to your website, rather than earning those interactions organically.

 Depending on who you talk to, PPC is either super effective or disingenuine and useless.
 The best way to assess if it is worth it is to test it out.
 Select a low-cost PPC option and roll with it for a few weeks.
 If your reach isn’t improving, PPC probably just isn’t right for your business.

 Take your customer service to a more accessible plan by creating a Twitter account for your business.
 On one hand, this will make it easier to improve your social media reach if you’re using Twitter in addition to other networks like Facebook and Instagram.
 On the other hand, you can create a very accessible page for your customers to contact you via the chat function.

 Many businesses will exclusively set up a technical support Twitter for this very reason.
 You’ll need to make sure it is checked several times a day, but it provides a way for customers who may not be keen on a phone call to contact you for help with your product.

 Equip anyone on your team to design and customize your marketing materials without ever compromising your brand identity.
-Check out how We Brand can help your business.
+Check out how our Enterprise solutions can help your business.